neXenio/SBLEC-Demo/README.md

 ## Getting Started

 You should start by checking out the Android library module called `sblecdemo`.
-It contains just 4 simple Moldel, View and Presenter classes:
+It contains just 4 simple Model, View and Presenter classes:

 - `DemoPayloadWrapper`
 - `DemoView`, implemented in `DemoLayout`